-For a very long time, seasoned real estate investors and house flippers paid only half the tax owed to the taxman.
+For a very long time, seasoned real estate investors and house-flippers paid only half the tax owed to the taxman.
 But the CRA has cracked down on this practice.
-So be sure you understand the rules before you sell your property.
+So how can home sellers continue to avoid capital gains tax?
+Be sure to understand the rules before you sell your property.

 For your property to qualify for the preferential capital gains tax rate, you must not be in the business of investing in real estate.